ohadvaknin/spotify-recommend/README.md

 ## Setup

-1. Create a `config.py` file in the root directory and fill in your Spotify API credentials:
+1. Modify the `config.py` file in the root directory and fill in your Spotify API credentials:

 ```python
 # config.py